BitCash Price Down 5.8% Over Last 7 Days (BITC)

-BitCash (BITC) traded 0.2% lower against the US dollar during the one day period ending at 14:00 PM E.T. on October 5th.
-One BitCash coin can currently be purchased for about $0.0008 or 0.00000003 BTC on major cryptocurrency exchanges.
-During the last week, BitCash has traded 5.8% lower against the US dollar.
-BitCash has a market cap of $17,091.26 and approximately $2.53 worth of BitCash was traded on exchanges in the last day.
+BitCash (BITC) traded 0.2% lower against the dollar during the 24 hour period ending at 0:00 AM Eastern on October 9th.
+BitCash has a total market capitalization of $17,091.26 and approximately $5.13 worth of BitCash was traded on exchanges in the last day.
+One BitCash coin can now be bought for $0.0008 or 0.00000003 BTC on major exchanges.
+Over the last seven days, BitCash has traded 5.8% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.